kudo07/react-02-Kudotube/README.md

 \
 👉**Search functionality**\
 \
-🔍 Efficient search functionality allows users to quickly find their favorite movies or explore new titles.\
+🔍 Efficient search functionality allows users to quickly find their favorite videos or explore new titles.\

 ## INSTALLATION